(Updated on Dec 17, 2020)

-The pandemic caused by the pervasive spread of the virus known as COVID-19 has placed significant pressure on government officials to act quickly to try to save lives and slow the spread of the virus.
-Many officials have responded with significant restrictions in the form of emergency stay-at-home orders, executive orders closing all but “essential” businesses, and bans on public gatherings — often of groups of more than 10 people.
+The pandemic caused by the pervasive spread of the virus known as COVID-19 has placed significant pressures on government officials to act quickly to try to save lives and to slow the spread of the virus.
+Many officials have responded with significant restrictions in the form of emergency stay-at-home orders, executive orders closing all but “essential” businesses, and bans on public gatherings — often of more than 10 people.

-No matter one’s political beliefs, this time has also placed significant strains on First Amendment freedoms.
+No matter one’s political beliefs, this period also has placed significant strain on First Amendment freedoms.
 John Whitehead of the Rutherford Institute writes: “At no time in the history of this nation has the government (federal or state) ever attempted to impose such onerous restrictions on the rights of religious individuals as we are seeing play out in response to the COVID-19 pandemic.”

 One approach — taken by a federal district court judge in California — has been to emphasize a different standard of review in an emergency environment.
 U.S. District Judge Jesus G. Bernal of the Central District of California denied a request for a temporary restraining order in his April 23, 2020, decision in Gish v.
 Newsom.

 California Governor Gavin Newsom had issued an order requiring “all individuals living in the State of California to stay home or at their place of residence except as needed to maintain continuity of operations of the federal critical infrastructure sectors.”
 Officials in Riverside County issued an order prohibiting “public or private gatherings … including, but not limited to an auditorium, … church, … or any other indoor or outdoor space used for any non-essential purpose, including but not limited to … church.”
 Meanwhile, officials in San Bernardino County had issued an order allowing “faith-based services that are provided through streaming or other technology, while individuals remain in their homes” but it prohibits drive-in religious services.